luyadev/luya.io/docs/guide/ngrest/plugin-select.md

 }
 ```

-You can define more options for the select model like `where statements and which fields should be displayed take a look at class API `luya\admin\ngrest\plugins\SelectModel` for more information.
+You can define more options for the select model like `where` statements and which fields should be displayed take a look at class API <class name="luya\admin\ngrest\plugins\SelectModel" /> for more information.
 In order to generate a custom label field you can also pass a closure function:

 ```php
 'labelField' => function($model) {